arthurandreev/Ui.Selenium.TestProject/README.md

 # SeleniumFrameworkProject
-This is a living project with functionality that will be extended regularly to allow me to advance my knowledge of latest web testing tools and best practices.
+This is a living project with functionality that will be extended regularly to advance knowledge of latest web testing tools and best practices.

+This is a joint project between myself and @LulzimAhmeti.

 ## MVP:
 - Navigation and manipulation of web elements